biorack/metatlas/docs/Targeted_Analysis.md

 #### Outputs

 Once the job has completed, you should check the files generated to make sure the RT correction models look acceptable.
 You can find the output files at `~/metabolomics_data/EXPERIMENT_NAME/${USER}ANALYSIS_NUMBER/`.
+One easy way to view these files is to open them from the [jupyter](https://jupyter.nersc.gov/) file browser.

 ### Perform ISTDsEtc Analysis